anonymous-isea2026/Sarir/README.md

-# Small Data Generative AI for Culturally Specific Artistic Creation: A Case Study on the Sonic Space of sarīr
+# Small Data Generative AI for Culturally Specific Artistic Creation: A Case Study on the Sonic Space of *sarīr*

 ISEA 2026 Anonymous Submission

 ---

-## 1. Audio and Spectrogram Samples from the *sarir* Dataset
+## 1. Audio and Spectrogram Samples from the *sarīr* Dataset

 <div style="display: flex; flex-wrap: wrap; gap: 20px;">